FWU-DE/licence-connect/doc/src/09_adr/0001-framework-mvp.md

-ifndef::imagesdir[:imagesdir: ../../images]

-# ADR 0001: Primary framework for the "Licence Connect" MVP
+# ADR 1: Primary framework for the "Licence Connect" MVP

 Date: 2024-04-26